Timeline: How the Nashville shooting at Covenant School unfolded

-(NASHVILLE, Tenn.) -- Three children and three adults were killed in a mass shooting at the Covenant School outside Nashville, Tennessee, on Monday.
-The alleged shooter, an unidentified 28-year-old woman, was killed by police.
+(NASHVILLE, Tenn.) -- Three children and three adults were killed in a mass shooting at the Covenant School in Nashville, Tennessee, on Monday.

+The alleged shooter, who was identified by police as 28-year-old Nashville resident Audrey Elizabeth Hale, was killed by officers.

 Here is the timeline of what we know took place, according to investigators.
 All times are local.